aligundogdu/GeoMagnet-Project/README.md

 - Template files and tips for using [map2stl.com](https://www.map2stl.com/)
 - Step-by-step guides for printing and customizing your magnets

-> IMPORTANT: I recently created a repository named [TerraSTL](https://github.com/aligundogdu/TerraStl), which allows you to generate the same output locally as you would with map2stl.com.
+> IMPORTANT AGAIN : I recently created a repository named [TerraSTL](https://github.com/aligundogdu/TerraStl), which allows you to generate the same output locally as you would with map2stl.com.

 ---